leersmathieu/tamikabot/README.md

 Actual features ON :

 - Say : The bot is able to say a specified message in a specified channel
+- Joke : The bot say one "funny" joke